 4. Approval by Plan as draft.

-The draft of the QDRO is sent to the pension plan administrator for approval.
+The draft of the QDRO is then sent to the pension plan administrator for approval.
 The Plan Administrator may request changes in the draft QDRO.
-If the Plan Administrator requests any changes in the QDRO, the practitioner negotiates them.
+If the Plan Administrator requests any changes in the QDRO, then they are made to meet the plans expectations or requirements.
 It is not unusual for Plan Administrator to request changes in QDROs; in fact, this happens in about half the time.
 These usually involve minor changes in wording, not the amounts involved.
 A few corporate plans also decline to review draft QDROs.
-In such cases, this is omitted and you proceed directly to the next step.
+In such cases, this step is omitted and you proceed directly to the next step.

 5. Signature of QDRO by Judge of the State Divorce Court.

-Once the QDRO has been approved in draft form, both parties sign it, and it presented to the State Divorce Court for signature by a Judge.
+Once the QDRO has been approved in draft form, both parties sign it, and it presented to the Court for signature by a Judge.

 6. Obtain a certified copy of the QDRO.